The Beth Lists

 Picture

-The Smith Family has owned Earl's since 1972.
-The original owner must have been a decent guy, since they kept his name all these years.
-The Smiths must also be pretty decent, since they have worked closely with the Native American community.
+The Richards Family has owned Earl's for many years.
+I'm not sure if the original owner was named Earl, but if so he must have been a decent guy.
+They kept his name after all.
+The Richards must also be pretty decent, since they have worked closely with the Native American community.
 Local artisans are invited to sell their Native American jewelry and art at the restaurant.

-Earl's opened as a hamburger place, about 20 years before this postcard was sold.
-Back in 1927 there were only 4 stools and 2 booths.
+Earl's opened as a hamburger place, probably a couple decades before this postcard was sold.
+Origianlly there were only 4 stools and 2 booths.
 The restaurant was larger, by the time Earl's was selling pancakes and Mexican food, along with burgers.

 Picture

-I'm guessing this image is from around 1967.
-That was when Sharon Smith started as a waitress at Earl's.
-She eventually worked her way up and bought the restaurant, on a handshake.
-She and her two sons still run the restaurant, today.
+In the 1940's Sharon Richards started as a waitress at Earl's and eventually worked her way up.
+She bought the restaurant on a handshake.
+Her son Ralph still run the restaurant, today.

 Back in the Corner